 When viral infection caused by the common cold leads to inflammation of the nasal passage it is called acute sinusitis.
 The symptoms usually last around two weeks and up to four weeks.
-This kind of Sinusitis can be caused by seasonal allergies such as pollen or dust.
+This kind of Sinusitis can also be caused by seasonal allergies such as pollen or dust.

 When Sinus infection lasts longer than 3 months it’s called chronic sinusitis, this is mostly the case when patients have structural nasal problems or persistent allergies.

-The conditions that cause Sinus infection include:
+The common conditions that cause Sinus infection include:

 Allergic Rhinitis: Also known as hay fever, this is an inflammation of the nose that occurs due to a heightened sensitivity to allergens.
 The symptoms include a constant running nose, itchy eyelids and watery eyes.